Tips On Going On A Date In Quarantine

 Keep the same "first date" mindset

 Assume that video will be on, and get ready like you would for any first date, DeGeare says.
-For me, that meant swiping my favorite highlighter across my cheekbones, but it could also mean putting on your favorite shirt or spritzing some perfume.
+For me, that meant swiping my favourite highlighter across my cheekbones, but it could also mean putting on your favourite shirt or spritzing some perfume.
 Whatever makes you feel on your game.

 You’re not primping to look good for the other person, as much as you're sticking to a routine to get yourself into the "first date" mindset.